 You are reminded of your acceptance of entry conditions, waiver release and indemnification.
 Please note this is a legal part of entering the race and affects your rights.
 You have attested your physical condition to participate in this event.
 If you have developed a medical condition since you registered to enter, then this should be brought to attention of the Race Director and, where deemed appropriate by the Race Director, a medical certificate produced.

-Qualified First Aid Personnel will be on duty at the race.
+Qualified First Aid Personnel will be on duty at our races.
 Please ask for medical help if you have the slightest hint you may need it.

 In an emergency, it may be necessary for athletes to evacuate the course during an event.